Pubs on 22 Tram Line

 Basement pub under new ownership.

 Originally listed as a taproom, they do have a small brewery on site.
-They claimed all the beer were brewed onsite
+They claimed all the beers were brewed onsite

 Tap room for Pivovar Trilobit